If you need support to understand it or if you need it in a different format, please email email@example.com.

 It’s Local Actually: Contact information (name, phone number, email address) for people running activities or services as well as the email address of person registering with the site.

-Link Back: contact info (i.e. information such as name, address, telephone number, email address, date of birth, age); family and friends contact information; daily living activities (i.e. information relating to your condition, hobbies and interests, how you travel around the city); medical details (including any medication you take); support requirements (i.e. information relating to how you move around the house and other services you use) Details of other services involved past/present, Possible details relating to hospital admission past/current, Letters from allied health/social care professionals.
+Hospital Discharge Support Service: contact info (i.e. information such as name, address, telephone number, email address, date of birth, age); family and friends contact information; daily living activities (i.e. information relating to your condition, hobbies and interests, how you travel around the city); medical details (including any medication you take); support requirements (i.e. information relating to how you move around the house and other services you use) Details of other services involved past/present, Possible details relating to hospital admission past/current, Letters from allied health/social care professionals.

 Membership: contact info (i.e. information such as name, address, telephone number, email address, date of birth, age).